-Create your own permanent philanthropic legacy—
+Create your own charitable legacy—

-|Grants from the fund set up by Barbara Preiskel in her will supported High 5 Tickets to the Arts, now part of ArtsConnection, which helps hundreds of City teens see music and theater events they wouldn’t otherwise be able to afford.
+|Example #1: Grants from the fund set up by Barbara Preiskel in her will supported High 5 Tickets to the Arts, now part of ArtsConnection, which helps hundreds of City teens see music and theater events they wouldn’t otherwise be able to afford.

-It’s your choice.
 When you set up an endowed fund, you join other charitable New Yorkers

-Sometimes, donors who have a private foundation
+Donors who have a private foundation

-, or are considering one, find that they can get the same results (making a difference) with far fewer headaches (worrying about succession, replacing trustees, children losing interest or disagreeing, hiring staff) by setting up an endowed fund at The Trust instead.
+, or are considering one, find they can get the same results (making a difference) with far fewer headaches (worrying about succession, replacing trustees, children losing interest or disagreeing, hiring staff) by setting up an endowed fund at The Trust instead.

 It’s painless, to you and yours.
 You can give what’s left after your heirs are cared for.
-Often, a charitable bequest will specify a dollar amount.
-You can leave a specific cash amount or percentage in your will, or leave your “residuary” estate—what’s left over after all your other designated gifts have been made.Or you can make a planned gift.
+You can leave a specific amount or percentage in your will, or leave your “residuary” estate—what’s left after your other designated gifts have been made.

-- Charitable lead trusts, which enable you to make significant charitable gifts for a period of years, and then transfer assets to beneficiaries who may benefit from significantly lower gift and estate taxes.
+- Charitable lead trusts, which enable you to make significant charitable gifts for a period of years, then transfer assets to beneficiaries who may benefit from significantly lower gift and estate taxes.

 Delacorte, responsible for the outdoor theater and Alice in Wonderland